Rolls-Royce 15 hp: Survivor

 Of the six cars made only the second survives: originally registered in London as a demonstration car for Rolls, and later re-registered as SD 661.

-In September 1905 in was purchased by the Hon Captain T. Dundas of Northallerton (d.1906).
+In September 1905 it was purchased by the Hon Captain T. Dundas of Northallerton (d.1906).
 In 1907 it was bought by the Alice Elizabeth FitzAlan-Howard, 11th Countess of Loudon and moved to Galston, East Ayrshire.
 In March 1908 it passed to Douglas Dick of Kilmarnock who already had a reputation as the first car-owner in the town.
 The car ended in the Doune Motor Museum under ownership of the Royal Scottish Automobile Club.
+It is currently on display in Grampian Transport Museum in Alford, Aberdeenshire.